jahrik/ansible-nvim/README.md

 NPM packages will be installed

 - neovim
-- tree-sitter-cli

-Python3 virtual environment will be configured at
+Sets up a Python3 virtual environment and installs neovim module to it at

-(to install the 'neovim' package)

     /usr/local/share/nvim/python3

 TODO: Add setup for the other providers listed under